 Compliance with Healthcare Regulations – Data storage in healthcare is highly regulated to ensure patient privacy and security.
 Compliance with regulations like HIPAA in the U.S. is non-negotiable but adds layers of complexity for data storage systems.
 These regulations dictate how healthcare data is stored, accessed, and shared, which requires robust systems and protocols.

-Integrating Diverse Data Types –Perhaps the most significant challenge in healthcare data management is integrating diverse data types from EHRs, medical imaging, patient-generated data, and even operational data (such as physical surveillance or asset tracking) into one cohesive system.
+Integrating Diverse Data Types – Perhaps the most significant challenge in healthcare data management is integrating diverse data types from EHRs, medical imaging, patient-generated data, and even operational data (such as physical surveillance or asset tracking) into one cohesive system.
 This integration is critical for comprehensive patient care but demands advanced technology solutions and effective data governance strategies.

-Telehealth Delivery – The rapid adoption of telehealth during and after the pandemic has introduced a new dimension to healthcare data management.
+Telehealth Delivery – The rapid adoption of telehealth that started during the pandemic has introduced a new dimension to healthcare data management.
 Virtual visit and health monitoring data records are now being maintained at unprecedented levels.
 As a result, challenges are emerging around the secure transmission and efficient storage of these data types, as well as their integration with existing health records.
 Telehealth's rise has necessitated data storage solutions that not only can manage the vast amounts of data generated by this delivery mode, but can ensure data is both securely stored and readily accessible for providers and patients who need it in real-time.

 As healthcare continues to evolve in the digital age, these healthcare data storage drivers and challenges collectively show us the pressing need for a more strategic approach to storage.